jina-ai/finetuner/README.md

 - Take a look at the [step by step](https://ft-docs-polish--jina-docs.netlify.app/2_step_by_step/) documentation for an overview of how Finetuner works.
 - Get started with our example use-cases in the [Finetuner in action](https://ft-docs-polish--jina-docs.netlify.app/3_finetuner_in_action/) section.

 Intrigued?
-That's only scratching the surface of what DocArray is capable of.
+That's only scratching the surface of what Finetuner is capable of.
 [Read our docs to learn more](https://finetuner.jina.ai/).

 <!-- start support-pitch -->
 ## Support